 Start in Calgary, the home of cowboys and if you’re visiting in July, the home of the legendary Calgary Stampede which is one of the biggest rodeo’s in the world.
 Calgary sits on the edge of the Rockies so it’s a short drive from here that takes you into the most glorious natural landscape you’ll ever enjoy.
 Follow the Trans-Canada highway through to the mountain towns of Jasper and Banff and be in awe of the endless mountains, lakes, forests and rapids.
 Make sure you stop off at the Colombia Icefield within Jasper and at Lake Louise in Banff.
 Keep your eyes peeled for bears, elk, moose and eagles that will seemingly appear out of nowhere.
 Words truly cannot describe how beautiful the landscape is here, but without a doubt a road trip here will certainly be one of the most scenic drives you’ll ever do.

 I’ve always felt that exploring Canada by rail is like exploring Canada when my ancestors first made their way to settle their homes here.
-There’s something endlessly romantic and traditional about railroading which makes it such a wonderful prospect for anyone travelling with a partner, whether they’ve been married for years or recently found each other on a site such as www.eharmony.ca.
+There’s something endlessly romantic and traditional about railroading which makes it such a wonderful prospect for anyone travelling with a partner, whether you’ve been married for years or recently found each other.
 If you’ve a fair bit of time on your hands, what can be better than going from coast to coast, from Halifax on the eastern coast to Vancouver on the Western Coast.
 Or if you’re in need of the railroad experience but in a shorter space of time, try Canada Rail’s 9 day trip from Toronto to Vancouver.